Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Model_and_Physical_file_concepts.md

 according to operating constraints:

 - Either using a
-    locked- for- sending command previously saved in the server catalog
+    locked-for-sending command previously saved in the server catalog

 This mode is activated by the transfer command SEND STATE=HOLD, the parameter STATE=HOLD indicating a delayed transfer ("H" state